dorkbox/SystemTray/README.md

  - Permit the gnome-shell to be restarted when the extension is installed.

-Extension.SHELL_RESTART_COMMAND    (type String, default value 'nome-shell --replace &')
+Extension.SHELL_RESTART_COMMAND    (type String, default value 'gnome-shell --replace &')
  - Command to restart the gnome-shell.
 It is recommended to start it in the background (hence '&')